Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Maria Manning about 3 years ago
+Maria Manning almost 4 years ago

 This is short sighted.
 While I do support measures to help reduce green house gasses and reduce our carbon imprint, I find the City adopting the easy way out which will make the cost of housing more expensive.
 Electricity is expensive especially if used to maintain an entire house.
 So your measure will be hurting those who can barely pay their bills.
 What’s been shown to make the most impact, getting people out of their cars.
 We had visible evidence just this past year during the shutdown not only here but all over the world of how significant pollution was reduced by people not driving.
 Spend more time and money on public transportation.